‘Dancing With The Stars’ 2017 Cast Update: Rumored Celebs And Returning Pros

 “Hardly anyone wants Nick on the show, especially not the top folks.
 They are sick of having the Bachelor on, even though it is the same network.
 Nope.
 Nick is not getting a chance on Dancing.”

-Nick told ET that if the opportunity for him to appear on the cast of Dancing with the Stars 2017 came up, he’d be very interested.
+Nick told Entertainment Tonight that if the opportunity for him to appear on the cast of Dancing with the Stars 2017 came up, he’d be very interested.

 Multiple reports about Billy Bush possibly joining DWTS Season 24 have emerged, which would make him a controversial figure on the show given his part in the 2005 tape scandal with Donald Trump.

 Nothing has been confirmed yet on the cast for the reality competition show.
-In a few weeks fans will find how who makes up the 2017 cast.
+In a few weeks, fans will find out who makes up the 2017 cast.

 Ahhh!
 We can’t wait to find out who will be on the new season of @DancingABC! #DWTS #DWTS24https://t.co/lIJ3UpN1zG